inkognitro/oas-tszod-gen/README.md

   "api:generate": "node api.generate.js && eslint --fix ./generated-api"
 }
 ```

-### Unsupported OAS3 features
-- The ["not" keyword](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/#not) is currently not supported
-- Relative Urls or a Link to another domain for ComponentRefs is not supported.

 ## Pull request policy
 If you think an unsupported feature needs to be implemented, feel free to open a new pull request.